 Rehearsal is more than memorisation.
 Drawing on actor-led techniques, you can experiment with phrasing, tone, pacing, and energy in a safe environment.
 Practising different scenarios helps anticipate reactions and identify potential challenges, giving you confidence to engage with the full complexity of human interaction.

 Preparation is the bridge between knowing what to say and being able to say it with courage and presence.
-It transforms anxiety into focus and uncertainty into readiness, setting the stage for a conversation that builds trust, clarity, and connection.
+It transforms anxiety into focus and uncertainty into readiness, setting the stage for a conversation that builds trust and connection.

 The Conversation Iceberg in Action

 As we’ve already discussed, most difficult conversations are approached at surface level.
-We focus on the words we plan to say, the examples we want to reference, and the outcome we hope to achieve.
-We rehearse phrases in our heads.
-We refine sentences.
-We try to strike the right tone.
+We tend to focus on the words we plan to say, the examples we want to reference, and the outcome we hope to achieve.

 Beneath the words lie assumptions, emotions, identity concerns, past experiences, and subtle power dynamics.
 These hidden layers shape the conversation more so than any carefully constructed sentence.
 If we ignore them, they still influence the conversation — just unconsciously.